Skin-Friction and Forced Convection from Rough and Smooth Plates: Introduction

+Circa 1930, Prandtl~\cite{Prandtl1932} and v{on}~K{\'a}rm{\'a}n~\cite{vonKarman1932} developed theories for resistance along (smooth) plates from the results of research on flow through pipes; this is the ``pipe-plate analogy''.

-In 1934 Prandtl and Schlichting published {\it Das Widerstandsgesetz rauher Platten} ({\it The Resistance Law for Rough Plates}\cite{prandtl1934resistance}), which brilliantly infers a relation for skin-friction resistance for rough plates from their analysis of Nikuradse's measurements of sand glued inside pipes (``sand-roughness'').
-In {\it Boundary-layer theory}\cite{opac-b1124750} Prandtl and Schlichting give a formula for fully rough (large Re) total skin-friction coefficient for a rough flat plate in terms of its sand-roughness $k_S$ and the characteristic-length $L$ of the plate in the direction of flow:
+In 1934, Prandtl and Schlichting~\cite{prandtl1934resistance} developed a theory of skin-friction resistance for rough plates based on their analysis of Nikuradse's~\cite{Nikuradse33lawsof} measurements of sand glued inside pipes (``sand-roughness'').
+The conclusion of the (translated) paper states:

-In {\it On the Skin Friction Coefficient for a Fully Rough Flat Plate}\cite{OSFCFRFP}, Mills and Hang present a formula which they claim to be more accurate than the Prandtl-Schlichting formula \eqref{c_f} on the local skin-friction coefficient measurements from Pimenta, Moffat, and Kays\cite{A014219}.
-Their corrected\numberedfootnote{The Mills and Hang\cite{OSFCFRFP} published formula had a ``6'' where a ``0'' should have been in the first constant:

-All of their measurement comparisons were of local skin-friction coefficient, which used a different formula. \figref{comparison} shows traces for both the corrected and uncorrected total formulas.} total skin-friction coefficient formula is:

-In {\it Viscous Fluid Flow}\cite{white2006}, White gives a formula for fully rough local (not total) skin-friction coefficient:

-Numerical integration of the local skin-friction coefficient formula from Prandtl and Schlichting gives results close to their total formula \eqref{c_f} when the lower limit of integration is $L/k_S\approx0.188$.
-Numerical integration of the local formula from Mills and Hang is less successful and is very sensitive to the lower limit of integration.
-Numerical integration of formula \eqref{White} is also sensitive, but adjusting the lower bound does not produce a curve with slope close to the others.
-White doesn't give guidance on this issue or compare the formula to experiment; it is not pursued further here.

-The roughness in the prior works is reported in Nikuradse's sand-roughness metric $k_S$, the height of ``coarse and tightly placed roughness elements such as for example coarse sand grains glued on the surface''.
-The utility of these formulas would be much greater if they were defined in terms of a roughness metric applicable to any surface.
-The most common traceable roughness metrics are root-mean-squared (RMS) and arithmetic-mean height-of-roughness.
-Both metrics were tried in this research.
-The formulas developed using the RMS height-of-roughness metric matched experimental data; the arithmetic-mean metric formulas did not.
-The ``$L/(6.45\,\varepsilon)$'' traces in the main graph of \figref{comparison} are computed using the arithmetic-mean metric.

-In {\it Skin-friction behavior in the transitionally-rough regime}\cite{flack2016skin}, Flack, Schultz, Barros, and Kim measure skin-friction from grit-blasted surfaces in a duct.
-They write ``The root-mean-square roughness height ($k_{rms}$) is shown to be most strongly correlated with the equivalent sand-roughness height ($k_S$) for the grit-blasted surfaces.''

-Afzal, Seena, and Bushra in {\it Turbulent flow in a machine honed rough pipe for large Reynolds numbers: General roughness scaling laws}\cite{Afzal2013} fit 5.333 for the RMS to sand-roughness conversion factor and 6.45 for arithmetic mean to sand-roughness.
-5.33 is used in \ref{Fully Rough Regime} to compare formulas \eqref{c_f} and \eqref{Mills-Hang} with the present work.